usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 Programs
 ========

-The core components of ShakeMap are a set of command line programs, the most important of which is **shake**, and a set of modules for **shake**.
+The core components of ShakeMap are a set of command line programs.
 These
 programs allow the operator to set up a ShakeMap environment, collect data and configurations into inputs (i.e., *shake_data.hdf*), and